Facts & Stats

 45,000 Patients treated annually.

-The Emergency Department Renovation project consisted of 35,000 square feet of complete renovation for patient exam, triage, trauma, waiting, imaging, behavioral health, decontamination and airborne infectious isolation spaces.
-The project was completed in three (3) phases to keep the Emergency Department (ED) operational throughout construction.
+The Emergency Department Renovation project was a 35,000 square feet overhaul of various spaces for patient care and safety.
+The project was done in three (3) phases to keep the Emergency Department (ED) operational during construction.
+Each phase was planned to maintain critical functions and smooth transitions of equipment and utilities.

-The renovation included mechanical, electrical, plumbing and fire protection (MEP/FP) infrastructure upgrades and enhancements that were necessary due to fragmented and deficient systems from varying vintages of construction in the hospital.
-The end result is cohesive systems that operate to serve the department as a whole.
-We worked closely with Abbott to develop various options to consolidate the MEP/FP systems within the limits of the budget and construction phasing.
-Examples include piping design strategies which gave Abbott redundancy and flexibility with the critical plumbing / medical gas infrastructure and consolidating multiple heating systems to exclusively serve the ED and revising electrical normal and essential system power distribution from both Main Hospital and Heart Hospital sources.
-The newly designed systems also allows for future growth within the department.
+The renovation included mechanical, electrical, plumbing and fire protection (MEP/FP) upgrades and enhancements to unify the systems from different eras of construction.
+We worked closely with Abbott to develop options to consolidate the MEP/FP systems within the budget and phasing constraints.
+Examples include piping design strategies for redundancy and flexibility, consolidating multiple heating systems, and revising electrical power distribution from both Main Hospital and Heart Hospital sources.
+The new systems also allowed for future growth.

 Explore other projects